msgpo/alpine-lychee/README.md

 #### Configuration Defaults
 ---

-* Lychee is located at the root endpoint `/`, with configurations at `/config/lychee/` and data at `/config/lychee/data/`.
+* Lychee is located at the endpoint `/lychee/`, with configurations at `/config/lychee/` and data at `/config/lychee/data/`.
   Uploaded images go to `/config/www/lychee/uploads`.